Community Charter School of Cambridge

 Community Charter School of Cambridge is a charter school located in Cambridge, Massachusetts, United States.
 Located in the Kendall Square area near MIT, the school serves 360 students in grades 6-12.
 CCSC opened in September 2005.
-Since 2009, when CCSC graduated its first class, 100% of seniors have been admitted to college, with over 90% to four-year schools including Boston College, Bucknell University, Cornell University, Columbia University, Dartmouth College, Northeastern University, UMass Boston, University of Chicago, Stanford University, and Massachusetts Institute of Technology.
-In 2013, 100% of CCSC 10th graders scored advanced or proficient on the ELA MCAS.
-In 2012, 100% of 10th graders at CCSC scored advanced or proficient on both the math and English MCAS tests, earning the school a #1 ranking statewide.
-In 2011, CCSC was 1 of 14 charter schools in the U.S. to be awarded an EPIC grant for attaining the highest gains in student achievement.

-Enrollment is by lottery.
-Each year, CCSC holds public, blind lotteries to fill available seats in the 6th, 7th, 8th, 9th, and 10th grades.
-While a portion of the seats is reserved for students living in Cambridge, the CCSC student body also includes students from Boston, Somerville and many other towns in the Greater Boston area.

 History

 The school was initially scheduled to open in the fall of 2005 with grades 7 and 8.
 It was to receive 180 students, with 150 being from Cambridge.
 Paula Evans, a former headmaster of the Cambridge Rindge & Latin School, co-founded the school with Emma Stellman, formerly a physics teacher from Cambridge Rindge & Latin, and Rob Riordan, a co-founder of High Tech High and former faculty member at Cambridge Rindge & Latin.

 The school had a controversial start.
 Before it was granted a charter from the Massachusetts Department of Elementary and Secondary Education, the Cambridge Public Schools superintendent and members of the school committee of the Cambridge Public Schools (CPS) asked Evans to halt her project.
 Nancy Walser, a board member of CPS at the time, said that some members of the charter school board had resigned by February 2004 and that opponents to the charter school passed the information along but never pressured people.

-In August 2005 Evans said that the school had 180 slots and had received 440 applications.
-Most of the students were from Cambridge while other students were mostly from Boston and other communities in Greater Boston.
-Of the students, 40-50% were to participate in the school's free and reduced lunch program.